CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ## Upgrading {#upgrading}

+* If you are upgrading to version 5.0 and transitioning to using the new sql_exporter, please see the documentation in [Upgrading to pgMonitor v5.0.0](/changelog/v5_upgrade/)
 * See the [CHANGELOG ](/changelog) for full details on both major & minor version upgrades.

 ## Setup {#setup}